SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Installation of the *Le Mans Ultimate* Pitstop Interface

 For *Le Mans Ultimate*, you need to install a plugin into a special location for the pitstop interface to work.
-You can find the plugin in the *Utilities\3rd Part\rf2_sm_tools_3.7.14.2.zip* or you can load the [latest version](https://github.com/TheIronWolfModding/rF2SharedMemoryMapPlugin) from GitHub.
 Take a look [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer#installation-of-telemetry-providers) for installation instructions.

 ### Special notes for *Le Mans Ultimate*